 \begin{remark} The local property appears frequently in the study related to $L^0$ and $(L^0)^n$, for example, it appears in the intermediate value theorem of $L^0$- valued functions (Theorem 1.6 of \cite{GZ}) and the Brouwer fixed point theorem in $(L^0)^n$ (Theorem 2.3 in \cite{DKK}, where the local property appears in a slightly more general form which is equivalent to be stable in Definition \ref{def}). \end{remark}

-In the following, we give an example which shows that a bijective map $T: (L^0)^n\to (L^0)^n$ which maps any $L^0$-line to an $L^0$-line may not have the local property, thus according to Proposition \ref{aff-lc}, this map $T$ is not $L^0$-affine linear.
+In the following, we give an example which shows that a bijective mapping $T: (L^0)^n\to (L^0)^n$ which maps any $L^0$-line onto an $L^0$-line may not have the local property, thus according to Proposition \ref{aff-lc}, this mapping $T$ is not $L^0$-affine linear.